Brooke Michell is a qualified psychologist (Clinical) with the following qualifications:

 Brooke is passionate about assisting people to bring about positive change in the sleeping patterns of their children, and feels that these changes can be gradual and respectful to both the child and their parents.
 She is a sincere advocate for the gentle, responsive and tailored method Professor Blunden has developed.
 Brooke understands the challenges experienced by families with young children, and the importance of supporting them using methods that are both considered, caring and based on empirical research.

-The group education programs that Brooke delivers are tailored for the audience and have been conducted at Child Care Centres, Community Centres, and Schools.
+The group education programs that Brooke delivers are tailored for the audience and have been conducted at Child Care Centres, Community Centres, Corporate offices, and Schools.
 Brooke has also worked with other health professionals to educate them about paediatric sleep.
 In the clinical work Brooke is involved with she enjoys supporting families to improve interpersonal relationships and family dynamics using evidence-based psychological therapies.

 Brooke’s Masters research thesis investigated the effects of sleep on behaviour, and the result of this research was presented at two conferences.